Infrastructure Delivery Stage

 Broad Oak Water: bridging the gap with 21st-century clarity

-Michael Hanlon - South East Water
+Michael Hanlon, Interim Head of Major Projects - South East Water